WWE Raw: Production

 On May 17, 2012, WWE and USA Network announced that Raw would switch to a permanent three-hour format beginning with the 1,000th episode on July 23, 2012.
 Since then, all three hours of the broadcast have been known solely as Raw, though they are still considered three separate programs for Nielsen ratings purposes (as indicated by the on-screen copyright notice shown near the end of each hour).
-In 2008, Raw went HD debuting a new stage.
-In 2010, WWE retired the red ropes for Raw after thirteen years for an all white scheme, and in 2012 became standard for all WWE programming.
+In 2010, WWE retired the red ropes for Raw after thirteen years for an all white scheme, which in 2012 became standard for all WWE programming.
 In 2012, Raw updated their HD set.

-Starting in mid 2014, this set would also be featured in pay-per-views.
+Beginning in mid-2014, this set would also be featured in pay-per-views.
 From late September through the end of October 2012, the middle rope at all WWE programming was changed to pink due to WWE's alliance with the Susan G. Komen organization for Breast Cancer Awareness Month.
-This was repeated in 2013, from late September to early November, and it was repeated in 2014 from 29 September.
-WWE is one of many organizations who provide financial contributions as well as getting customers and employees to support the cause.
+This was repeated in 2013, from late September to early November, and it was repeated in 2014 from September 29.
+WWE is one of many organizations who provide financial contributions to the organization in addition to raising awareness among its staff and consumers.

 On August 18, 2014, Raw switched to a full 16:9 letterbox widescreen presentation, with a down-scaled version of the native HD feed on a 4:3 SD feed.
 In conjunction with this, Raw updated its graphics package, with the new WWE logo (first used with the WWE Network's launch in February) now on the lower-right corner of the screen, right next to the word, "Live".
-Also, the new WWE logo is seen on the ring's turnbuckle covers.
-The USA Network logo has also been moved to the lower-left hand corner of the screen.
-Also, Raw's theme song ("The Night") was modified.
-On re-runs on the WWE Network and on delayed broadcasts for most international markets, Raw is edited without the word "LIVE" and the hashtag.
+At this time, the new WWE logo began appearing on the ring's turnbuckle covers, and USA Network logo moved to the lower-left hand corner of the screen.
+Additionally, Raw's theme song ("The Night") was modified.

 On March 23, 2015, WWE added a small LED board to the left side of the ring on Raw.
 This LED board was also used at WrestleMania 31.
-The LED board since is now on an on/off basis, featuring in some weeks and not others.
-On the 1,000th episode of Raw, "The Night" by Kromestatik debuted as the theme for Raw while "Energy" by Shinedown served as the secondary theme-song until August 18, 2014, when it was replaced with "Denial" by We Are Harlot.
+The LED board has since been featured on a sporadic basis, appearing in some weeks and being absent in others.
+On the 1,000th episode of Raw, "The Night" by Kromestatik debuted as the theme for Raw.
+"Energy" by Shinedown served as the secondary theme-song until August 18, 2014, when it was replaced with "Denial" by We Are Harlot.